NC State Extension Publications

 Cultural practices are very important for establishing a vigorous, full corn stand.
 Stand establishment can greatly influence pest populations as well as crop competitiveness and tolerance to pest feeding.
 In fields where pests are historically abundant, do not plant organic corn if suitable, effective, and economical pest management options are not available.

 Crop rotation is one of the most powerful tools for insect management and is also often the lowest-cost method of control.
-Rotations of at least two years and use of a nongrass crop will reduce the levels of many pests through starvation, interference with insect reproduction, or both.
-Rotation also gives the option of isolating corn crops from one year to the next.
-This may or may not be effective for wireworm.
-Depending on the species, a single generation of wireworm can take one year to five years to complete.
-As a result, multiyear rotation out of corn may be needed to avoid this pest.
+Rotations of at least two years and use of a non-grass crop will reduce the levels of many pests through starvation, interference with insect reproduction, or both.
+Rotation also gives the option of isolating corn crops from one year to the next, although this may or may not be effective for wireworm.
+Depending on the species, a single generation of wireworm can take one to five years to complete.
+As a result, multi-year rotation out of corn may be needed to avoid this pest.
 Rotation in large units with a minimum of 800 to 1,000 feet between current and previous corn is the most effective way to manage moderately mobile pests such as billbugs.

-Cover crops may provide a benefit for reducing the abundance of some pests, although little research has been done in corn.
-Alternatively, the density of certain pests, such as cutworms and probably wireworms, can be increased by the use of cover crops.
+Cover crops may provide a benefit for reducing the abundance of some pests, while increasing the density of certain pests such as cutworms and, likely, wireworms.
+There is currently little information for the Southeast on pest associations with cover crops and corn.

 Tillage

 Insect pests that feed on seed and small seedlings are typically found in the soil or at the soil surface.
-Populations of wireworms, cutworms, grubs, seedcorn beetle, and other pests can be reduced with winter or early spring disking and the accompanying bird feeding and exposure.
+Populations of wireworms, cutworms, grubs, seed corn beetle, and other pests can be reduced with winter or early spring disking and the accompanying bird feeding and exposure.
 The combined action of these factors can give meaningful protection to planted seed and small seedlings.
-Cover crop mulches with no-till organic corn are being tested around the state, but this system is not as well understood in corn as in no-till soybeans (see Chapter 11: Rolled Cover Crop Mulches for Organic Corn and Soybean Production).

-Rapid germination and seedling grow-off reduce the time corn seed and seedlings spend in the most vulnerable stage between germination and the six-leaf stage and help the crop gain a size advantage over weeds.
+Rapid germination and seedling grow-off reduces the time corn seed and seedlings are most vulnerable to insect pests between germination and the six-leaf stage, and helps the crop gain a size advantage over weeds.
 Losses to seedling insects and other pests can be reduced by promoting early germination through row-bedding, seeding at the recommended depth, hybrid selection for performance under cool conditions, and adequate soil fertility.

 Rapid germination, early vigor, strong ear shanks, tight husks, resistance to stalk rots and other pests, strong stalks, and uniform performance over a wide population range are factors influenced by genetics that may reduce losses to insects.